League

 Official Rules

 The TAWF Rulebook is a living document that will evolve as the league grows and new situations arise.
 This version serves as the foundation for how the TAWF format works.
+New to arm wrestling?
+Our Learn Arm Wrestling knowledge base explains the sport's techniques, history, and how other leagues and rule sets compare.

 Download Official Rulebook